fusion_place-requester-n.n.jar

 Requester Exit Codes

 When Requester terminates, an "Exit Code" is set.
-This code is stored in the special variable %ERRORLEVEL%
+The Exit Code is stored in the special variable %ERRORLEVEL%, which can be referenced to alter subsequent processing.
+The Exit Codes for Requester are as follows.

 0 |